LaurenceA/SEMT20003/README.md

 * Things have changed quite alot since last year, so previous EMAT31530 exams are no longer relevant.
 * The exam will focus on the _concepts_ rather than requiring you to learn specific math equations / PyTorch functions.
 * [Instructions for MCQ exams](exams/OMR-student-intructions.pdf)
+* The formula sheet in the sample exam is the same as that in the paper.
+* As regards the need to memorise other equations, all I able to say is that types of knowledge required for questions in the sample are exactly the same as in the real exam.

 ## Practice exam!
 [practice exam](exams/sample.pdf)